 From a scalability perspective, these devices have large table sizes so that you can create large numbers of VLANs (for workgroups), devices (MAC table size), IP routes, and ACL policies for flow-based security/QoS purposes, etc.

 For highest network availability and uptime, managed switches support L3 redundancy using VRRP (Virtual Router Redundancy Protocol), large numbers of Link Aggregation groups (which is used both for scalability and resiliency), and capabilities for protecting L2 such as Spanning Tree Root Guard and BPDU Guard.

 For QoS and Multicast features, the richness of capabilities goes far beyond what is available in a smart switch.
 Managed switches support IGMP and MLD Snooping with functions for optimizing IPv4/v6 multicast traffic in the LAN, TCP Congestion Avoidance, 4 or 8 queues to treat traffic differently by importance, setting/tagging traffic by L2 (802.1p) or L3 (DSCP/TOS), and rate limiting traffic.

-In addition to switch categories, there are options to consider including network switch speeds, number of ports, Power over Ethernet, and stacking capabilities.
+In addition to the differences between switch categories, there are other options to consider, including: network switch speeds, number of ports, Power over Ethernet, and stacking capabilities.